syncfusion-content/angularjs-docs/angularjs/TreeGrid/Toolbar.md

     </script>
 </body>
 {% endhighlight %}
-The following screenshot displays the toolbar option in TreeGrid control.
+The following screenshot displays the toolbar option in tree grid control:

 ![](Toolbar_images/Toolbar_img1.png)

-N> To perform add,edit,delete,cancel,update using Toolbar items we need to enable add/edit/delete using [`editSettings`](https://help.syncfusion.com/api/js/ejtreegrid#members:editsettings "editSettings").
+N> To perform add,edit,delete,cancel, and update using Toolbar items, enable add/edit/delete using [`editSettings`](https://help.syncfusion.com/api/js/ejtreegrid#members:editsettings "editSettings").

 ## Custom Toolbar Items

-CustomToolbarItems allows us to insert custom icons and custom template in TreeGrid toolbar.
-By using below properties we can customize TreeGrid toolbar as per our requirement.
+CustomToolbarItems allows you to insert custom icons and custom template in tree grid toolbar.
+By using the following properties, you can customize tree grid toolbar as per your requirement.

-* **text**- To insert the custom icons in toolbar using CSS class name selector.
+* **text**: Inserts the custom icons in toolbar using the CSS class name selector.

-* **templateID**-To insert the custom icons in toolbar using script templates.
-Using this property we can bind HTML elements and other EJ controls to TreeGrid toolbar.
+* **templateID**: Inserts the custom icons in toolbar using script templates.
+Using this property you can bind HTML elements and other EJ controls to tree grid toolbar.

-* **tooltipText**-Displays tooltip text for the custom icons.
+* **tooltipText**: Displays tooltip text for the custom icons.

-To insert EJ Controls in TreeGrid toolbar we need to initiate the control in [`create`](https://help.syncfusion.com/api/js/ejtreegrid#events:create "create") client side event.In [`toolbarClick`](https://help.syncfusion.com/api/js/ejtreegrid#events:toolbarclick "toolbarclick") client side event we can bind actions to the custom toolbar items.
+To insert EJ Controls in tree grid toolbar, initiate the control in the [`create`](https://help.syncfusion.com/api/js/ejtreegrid#events:create "create") client side event.
+In the [`toolbarClick`](https://help.syncfusion.com/api/js/ejtreegrid#events:toolbarclick "toolbarclick") client side event, you can bind actions to the custom toolbar items.

 {% highlight html %}
 <body ng-controller="TreeGridCtrl">